anttikantee/wbc/README.md

     also multi-step (decoction mass calculations are planned)
   * calculate IBUs and optionally calculate hop additions based on desired IBUs
-  * TODO: a recipe specification "grammar" and tools to process that grammar
+  * WIP: a recipe specification "grammar" and tools to process that grammar

 The "documentation" is provided by the examples.
 Yes, I agree,